atcults/springils/docs/domain/Holiday.md

   4. If requested holiday type is 'R' then repeated day of week will add and note = specific day name. and if holiday is exists and requested holiday type is "R" then it should skip all overlaping holidays.
  5. If requested holiday type is 'S' then holidayDate = specific date and note = reason of holiday is required and If holiday is exists and requested holiday or block having type is "S" then existing record's note field should overrite with reason of holiday.
     NOTE: This will provide higher priority to note field having type is "S"
+ 6. Check duplication of fiscal year.
- 6. If all validation checked then record will process for add in database.
+ 7. If all validation checked then record will process for add in database.

 #### *Acceptance Criteria*